CyberDeco/MacPak/README.md

 3. Edit/access game files.
 Maybe in the future, but not now.
 4. Access or recreate the Official Larian Modding Toolkit.
 I looked into it and decided it's not worth the time and effort.
 5. Work on Windows.
 Because, well, duh.
 You people already have those tools.
-6. Work on Linux.
-I'm sure it can be adapted, but I won't be the one to do it.
+6. Work on Linux - check out [xiba](https://gitlab.com/saghm/xiba/) for a Linux-focused project.

+I mean, yes, *technically* Rust is OS-agnostic, so it could be finagled to work for Windows or Linux.
+But I'm not interested in maintaining cross-platform compatibility when this is a macOS-focused project.

 ## What I'm not sure about:

-- If it works on Intel Macs: just got my hands on a 2019 Intel iMac, will be testing in the future.
+- If it works on Intel Macs: just got my hands on a 2019 Intel iMac with 32 GB RAM/4 GB VRAM, will be testing in the future.
-- Efficiency on less powerful Apple silicon Macs: I built this using my 2019 MacBook Pro M2 Max with 32 GB RAM.
+- Efficiency on less powerful Apple silicon Macs: I built this using my 2019 MacBook Pro M2 Max with 32 GB RAM/VRAM.
 - If it works with older versions of BG3: I built this for [V4.1.1.6897358](https://bg3.wiki/wiki/Patch_Notes) and I'm not going to check against older versions.

 ## Will I ever do X, Y, Z super involved/difficult thing?

 Maybe?
 But this haqs been a lot to put together, it's my first time doing anything like this, and I work full-time.
 Feel free to [make suggestions](https://github.com/CyberDeco/MacPak/issues/new/) and/or initiate pull requests, it's just not guaranteed that I'll implement them.

+### Why is this written in *Rust*???

+Because attempting this in Python first made me realize I needed a beefier (read: compiler) language and I didn't want to learn C, C#, or C++, among other reasons.